junqing-zhang/junqing-zhang.github.io/_pages/people.md

 ## Visiting PhD students
 * Mr Shuo Wang from University of Padova, Italy (April 2025 to August 2025).
 Supervised by Prof Mauro Conti.

+# To Prospective Students
+I am always looking for excellent and highly-motivated PhD students, post-doc, and visiting researchers.
+Please visit [Opportunities](/opportunities/) for more information.